 - Richmond–Winton Road—in-situ stabilisation works were completed in December 2019, with slope and margin works completed in June 2020.
 Works to seal a previously unsealed 10-kilometre section are expected to be completed in mid-2021.

 - Kennedy Developmental Road (Hughenden–Winton)—concrete batter works were completed in June 2020.
-Pavement resilience works will continue on the southern section until late 2020.
+Pavement resilience works will continue on the southern section until mid-2021.

-- Burke Developmental Road—pavement sealing and resilience works started late April 2020, with completion expected in late 2020.
+- Burke Developmental Road—pavement sealing and resilience works started late April 2020 and were completed in mid-November 2020.

-- Isabella Creek Bridge (Endeavour Valley Road)—bridge deck resurfacing works are expected to be completed late 2020.
+- Isabella Creek Bridge (Endeavour Valley Road)—bridge deck resurfacing works were completed in early December 2020.